China Aerospace Science and Industry Corporation Shiyan 14 & Shiyan 15 Kuaizhou 1A

 Taiyuan Satellite Launch Center, People's Republic of China

-Mobile Launcher Pad has witnessed the launch of 2 rockets, including 2 orbital launch attempts.
-While Taiyuan Satellite Launch Center, People's Republic of China, has been the site for 150 rocket launches.
+The Mobile Launcher Pad launch pad has hosted 2 rocket launches, including 2 orbital launch attempts.
+The Taiyuan Satellite Launch Center, People's Republic of China launch site has been the location for 155 total rocket launches.

 The Taiyuan Satellite Launch Center is a People's Republic of China space and defense launch facility.
 It is situated in Kelan County, Xinzhou, Shanxi Province and is the second of four launch sites having been founded in March 1966 and coming into full operation in 1968.